-The forearms are often forgotten about by most weightlifters, but it shouldn’t be.
+The forearms are often forgotten about by most weightlifters, but they shouldn’t be.
 Make sure to include a few forearms workouts into your plan.

-As mentioned earlier, you need to spend lots of time working out your triceps, biceps and forearms to start getting bigger arms.
+As mentioned earlier, you need to spend lots of time working out your triceps, biceps and forearms to start getting bigger arms quickly.